adityachaudhari1412/Codepath/README.md

 The following **optional** features are implemented:

-* [x ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
+* [x] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
-* [x ] Buttons use a pitch (frequency) other than the ones in the tutorial
+* [x] Buttons use a pitch (frequency) other than the ones in the tutorial
 * [x] More than 4 functional game buttons
 * [x] Playback speeds up on each turn
 * [ ] Computer picks a different pattern each time the game is played